Manvir Singh (footballer, born 1995): FC Goa: 2017–2020

 On 28 July 2017, it was announced that Manvir had signed a contract with Indian Super League club FC Goa.
-He made his debut for the club in the 2017–18 Indian Super League season as a substitute for Manuel Lanzarote against Chennaiyin FC on 19 November 2017, which they won 2–3.
+He made his debut for the club in the 2017–18 Indian Super League as a substitute for Manuel Lanzarote against Chennaiyin FC on 19 November 2017, which they won 2–3.
 He ended his 2017–18 ISL season goalless.
-Manvir played his first match of the 2018–19 Indian Super League season on 1 October 2018 in a 2–2 draw against NorthEast United FC, where he started as a substitute for Mandar Rao Desai.
+Manvir played his first match of the 2018–19 Indian Super League on 1 October 2018 in a 2–2 draw against NorthEast United FC, where he started as a substitute for Mandar Rao Desai.
 He scored his debut goal on 11 November in the match against Kerala Blasters FC, where he scored the last goal for Goa, as they won the match 1–3 at full-time.
-Goa had a standout season once again, and went on to qualify for the 2019 Indian Super League Final.
+Goa had a standout season once again, and went on to qualify for the 2019 Indian Super League final.
 Manvir started as a substitute for Jackichand Singh in the final against Bengaluru FC on 17 March 2019, which they lost 0–1 at extra-time, after Bengaluru found their vital goal in the last moments of the game.
-Manvir netted his first of the 2019–20 Indian Super League season on 1 November 2019 against NorthEast United, where he scored the equalizing goal in the injury time, that resulted in the match going to a 2–2 draw.
+Manvir netted his first of the 2019–20 Indian Super League on 1 November 2019 against NorthEast United, where he scored the equalising goal in the injury time, that resulted in the match going to a 2–2 draw.
 He scored his second of the season against Hyderabad FC on 8 December, where he scored the only goal by coming in as a substitute for Seiminlen Doungel, as the match ended 0–1 to Goa.
 Manvir started as a substitute for Seiminlen Doungel in the match against Jamshedpur FC on 19 February 2020, which they won 0–5.
 This match was the last match of FC Goa before knockout stages, and they were awarded with ISL League Winners Shield for finishing as table toppers of the season.
 Thus, Manvir won his first club silverware with FC Goa on a historic event.
 Goa qualified for the knockout stages of the ISL once again and met Chennaiyin on both legs.
-Manvir started in the first leg as a lineup starter, and started in the second leg as a substitute.
+Manvir started in the first leg as a line-up starter, and started in the second leg as a substitute.
 Both legs of the semi-final were high scoring matches, and FC Goa was knocked out by Chennaiyin by an aggregate score of 6–5.
 He was also a part of the FC Goa team that won the 2019 Indian Super Cup.
-After the 2019–20 ISL season, Manvir left FC Goa after a three-year stay for ATK Mohun Bagan.
+After the 2019–20 ISL season, Manvir left FC Goa after a three-year stay for Mohun Bagan Super Giant.